xurxe/accessible-labelling-multilanguage-experiment/README.md

     - Example: [English voice] close [Finnish voice] painike, close
   - 1: The accessible label is announced in the right voice, but the name of the element is announced in the wrong voice
     - Example: [English voice] close, painike
-  - 0: the accessible label is announced in the wrong voice
+  - 0: the accessible label is announced in the wrong voice, or there's some other big issue
-    - Example: [Finnish voice] close, painike
+    - Example 1: [Finnish voice] close, painike
+    - Example 2: [English voice] This button has aria-label: close button

 - I calculated the mean score for of the 6 approaches.
 Check out [the Google spreadsheet](https://docs.google.com/spreadsheets/d/19fpze-03_JEFtm7MKrQM8XehMAQe3T6o2W5BM-zx4AY/), on the "Analysis" tab.
   - On the overall analysis, option F was the best, scoring 2.2 out of 3